Sergio Mattarella: Personal life and public image

 Mattarella married Marisa Chiazzese, daughter of Lauro Chiazzese, a professor of Roman law and rector of the University of Palermo, in 1966; his brother Piersanti was married to Marisa's sister Irma.
 Mattarella and his wife have three children: Laura (born 1967), Bernardo Giorgio (1968), and Francesco (1973).
-Marisa Chiazzese died from a tumor in 2012.
+Marisa Chiazzese died from a tumour in 2012.
 Their daughter Laura has acted as de facto First Lady, accompanying her father on official trips outside Italy.

 Mattarella is Catholic.
 Best known for its involvement in politics, Mattarella's family has held various national and regional offices spanning across two generations.
 His father Bernardo was a member of the Constituent Assembly and served as minister in various governments from 1953 until 1966.
 His brother Piersanti was murdered in 1980 in Sicily by Cosa Nostra while serving as president of the Regional Government of Sicily.
 Another brother, Antonio, was managing director of the Investment Banking division of Goldman Sachs from 2005 to 2017.